Renovating or building

 - changing the use of a building

 We will assess your project to see if a development contribution is payable when you submit your building or subdivision application.
-We will give you a calculated cost before your consent is issued.
+We'll give you a calculated cost before your consent is issued.

 Examples of development contribution estimates: